Serrowxd/Crypto_Graph/README.md

 The server is going to hit the API, pulling down all the relevant information, then route it directly through a websocket that can be hit by an infinite number of users - thus keeping the number of hits I'm doing to the main API at a minimum, while still keeping real-time data flowing for all my users.

 The front-end will connect to that websocket that's constantly publishing data and display it using a graphing service onto a single dashboard.
 Users will be able to see their prefered as the #1 currency, or if it's not set they'll see Bitcoin, followed by two popular currencies below it.
-The left side will contain a fold-out navigation menu, while folded in it will have simple material icons, expanded it will show the text.
+The left side will contain a fold-out Navigation menu, while folded in it will have simple material icons, expanded it will show the text.

 **MVP - Minimum Viable Product**